 - Lastly, you may create content with two different colors, one for your main writing, and one to emphasize certain points in your writing.

-At the end of the day you should strive to simplify the note taking process, not make it harder.
+You should strive to simplify the note-taking process, not make it harder.

 4. Which Note Taking Method Is Right For Me?